DDCSRH

 Do young people want health providers to ‘give advice’ or ‘bust myths’ in online communities?

-Participants suggested it is not always necessary or ethical for healthcare professionals to be present in these digital platforms or communities themselves.
+Our Participants suggested it is not always necessary or ethical for healthcare professionals to be present in these digital platforms or communities themselves.

 However, it IS desirable for healthcare professionals to have a contextual awareness of the different ways young adults might access health information and support – and suspend their judgement about the ‘quality’ of social media content.